Equity, Diversity, and Inclusion in Practice

-- Apply systems’ perspectives to examine the stories we tell about ourselves and others, and the lived experiences that influence how we think, speak, and act as leaders.
+- Understand how lived experiences influence how we think, speak, and act as leaders.

-- Unpack the power dynamics, processes and structures that perpetuate inequality and exclusion in organizations and society.
+- Unpack the power dynamics, processes and structures perpetuating inequality and exclusion in organizations and society.

-- Examine where, when, and how to intervene to lower barriers to equality and inclusion.
+- Recognize when, where, and how to intervene to lower barriers to equality and inclusion.

-- Design practical approaches to bringing others along, to affect positive system-level changes in your organizational structure and culture that reduce barriers and increase equity and inclusion.
+- Design practical approaches to bring others along and affect positive system-level changes in your organizational structure and culture.

 How You Learn

 Equity, Diversity, and Inclusion in Practice is deeply experiential, grounded in case research, and facilitated by expert faculty from Ivey Business School.
-Our real-world Case Method of Learning is not about textbooks and lectures – it’s about learning by doing.
-You’ll identify specific, practical learning takeaways through deep discussion and simulations, then develop an implementation plan with feedback from other leaders.
-You’ll complete the program having gained new skills, heard insights from peers, and developed a clear strategy to tackle specific challenges within your organizational structure and culture.Learn more about the Ivey Experience
+Engaging in deep introspection, discussion, and simulation, you’ll complete the program with fresh insights and a clear strategy to drive positive change within your organization's structure and culture.Learn more about the Ivey Experience

 Organizations and participants in Canada may benefit from the Canada Job Grant or the Canada Training Credit to offset a portion of program fees.
 Visit our Funding Resources page to learn more.

-Programs are offered throughout the year in Calgary, London, and Toronto.
+Program sessions are offered throughout the year in Toronto.
 Contact us to receive a notification of new dates for specific programs.

-Our program managers will contact all registered participants prior to the program start date with instructions to join our online Learning Management System.
-Once logged in, you will be able to create a class profile, view other participants' profiles, and access a list of assigned pre-reading, cases, and activities.
+Our Program Managers will contact all registered participants prior to the program start date with instructions to join our online Learning Management System.
+Once logged in, you can create a class profile, view other participants' profiles, and access a list of assigned pre-reading, cases, and activities.
 Plan to review and complete preparation work in advance of each class session.